Ruffles Logo

 Ruffles Logo 1995

-To fully appreciate rebranding’s multifaceted nature, comparing two logos from different periods is worth comparing.
+To fully appreciate the multifaceted nature of rebranding, comparing two logos from different periods is worthwhile.
 Only then will it be clear that the lettering style and placement have significantly changed.

-The red letters appear placed on a rainbow, creating a certain inclination angle.
-The spacing between them conveys the lightness of the chips.
+The red letters appear to be placed on a rainbow, creating a certain angle.
+The spacing between them conveys the chips’ lightness.

 1997 – 2003